rfo909/CFT/README.md

 # Testbed for language mechanisms

-CFT also is a bit of a testbed for new and perhaps unusual mechanisms.
+Having "always" been interested in language construction, CFT has also become a bit of a "testbed" for mechanisms which are perhaps a bit unusual.

+It is the first time I've written an interactively parsed language.

+Below are some of the peculiarities of CFT.

 ## Everything is code

-There is the strong adherence to code over values, which resulted in the "synthesis" functionality.
+There is the strong adherence to code over values, which means there are no global variables, only functions.

-This converts values, such as a string, a dictionary, or a list of files, to code, which can then be stored on file, to be loaded and eval'ed later, or added as a custom function.
+This resulted in the "synthesis" mechanism, which converts values, such as a string, a dictionary, or a list of files, to code, which can then be stored on file, to be loaded and eval'ed later, or added as a custom function.

 When the code is run, it produces the original data, but avoids all concurrency issues by returning new objects every time.

 ## Compact syntax - no custom classes